What does a recreation therapist do?

 An activity specialist is responsible for organizing events and planning activity outline for a social institution or a group of people.
 Activity specialists identify the activity requirements and goals, coordinate with suppliers and vendors for resources, and calculate costs and expenses within the budget limitations.
 They also finalize the participants' lists and pick the best grounds to set up an activity, ensuring the safety and security of the guests.
 An activity specialist must have excellent communication and organizational skills, especially in writing reports and creating clear expectations to discuss with the management.

 These skill sets are where the common ground ends though.
-A recreation therapist responsibility is more likely to require skills like "ctrs," "mental health," "patient care," and "treatment programs."
-Whereas a activity specialist requires skills like "good communication," "mediation," "role model," and "classroom management."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a recreation therapist are more likely to require skills like "ctrs," "mental health," "patient care," and "treatment programs."
+On the other hand, a job as an activity specialist requires skills like "good communication," "mediation," "role model," and "classroom management."
+As you can see, what employees do in each career varies considerably.

 A Treatment Coordinator is responsible for assisting the doctors and other medical professionals in performing treatment procedures and administering medications for the patients.
 Treatment Coordinators manage administrative duties, such as scheduling medical appointments, discussing the treatment plans to the patients, updating medical information on the database, and processing payments for the medical procedures.
 They also coordinate with the insurance agencies to verify the patients' eligibility and information and file documents as necessary.
 A Treatment Coordinator must have excellent communication and organizational skills, especially in maintaining databases and ensuring that all medical forms are organized and safely stored.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, recreation therapist responsibilities are more likely to require skills like "ctrs," "rehabilitation," "cpr," and "treatment programs."
-Meanwhile, a treatment coordinator might be skilled in areas such as "customer service," "financial arrangements," "treatment options," and "oral surgery."
+Meanwhile, a treatment coordinator has duties that require skills in areas such as "customer service," "financial arrangements," "treatment options," and "oral surgery."
 These differences highlight just how different the day-to-day in each role looks.

 In a music therapy internship, an intern's duties primarily depend on the directives of a manager or supervising staff.
 Typically, they are responsible for gaining industry insights and practical experience while performing support tasks such as answering calls and correspondence, preparing and processing documents, conducting research and analysis, setting-up instruments and other devices, and running errands as needed.
 They may also assist and work with clients under the supervision of a therapist.
 Moreover, they must understand and adhere to the facility's policies and regulations, including its vision and mission.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from recreation therapists resumes, they are more likely to have skills like "ctrs," "rehabilitation," "cpr," and "treatment programs."
-But a music therapy internship might have skills like "occupational therapy," "individual therapy sessions," "traumatic brain injury," and "therapy intern."
+The required skills of the two careers differ considerably.
+For example, recreation therapists are more likely to have skills like "ctrs," "rehabilitation," "cpr," and "treatment programs."
+But a music therapy internship is more likely to have skills like "occupational therapy," "individual therapy sessions," "traumatic brain injury," and "therapy intern."